nihony/Natcha-Siaroon_Coraline_Data-Engineer-Intern/README.md

-## Natcha Siaroon, candidate of Data Engineer Intern.
+## Natcha Siaroon, candidate for Data Engineer Intern.

 #### **Answer of SQL Script**
 is the folder of the first problem about movies database.